What is a Parlay Bet in Sports? Maximize Your Winnings!

 Key Takeaways

-• ✓ A parlay bet combines multiple individual wagers into a single bet.
+• ✓ A parlay combines multiple individual bets into one single wager.

-• ✓ All selections in a parlay must win for the parlay to be successful.
+• ✓ All selections in a parlay must win for the parlay to pay out.

 How It Works